omkarbiloor/Super-store/README.md

-Here’s a sample README for your project based on the file name and its likely context.
-If you provide more details about the report or the project, I can tailor it further.

----

 # Superstore Report

 This repository contains a Power BI report analyzing the Superstore dataset, designed to provide actionable insights into sales, profit trends, customer segments, and regional performance.